-This is mostly a one-woman show that owes its beginning to a trip to Copper Country Antique Mall in Tucson, Arizona.
-There I found my first Harwood Steiger fabric on accident.
+I taught myself to screen print after being inspired by a trip to a vintage store in in Tucson, Arizona.
+There I found my first Harwood Steiger fabric.
 I went on to learn about his studio and his process, how he hand printed fabric and designed patterns to sell to the touring snow birds in Tubac, Arizona, in the 1950s and 1960s.
 I was really taken with the simple, satisfying beauty of ink on fabric.

-My process is not very glamorous.
-I print on a simple press usually with one color.
-All the ink is water-based and non-toxic, so it is safe for us, our kids, animals and plants.
-People have no idea how much work real screen printing is, but the process is honest and non-computerized which I like.
-It's important that I make things that are not an image slapped on fabric, but look as if they always were they way they are.
+My process is simple.
+I print with one color.
+All the ink is water-based and non-toxic.
+Taking something from an idea to a printed piece is a lot of work and I do it all myself.
+My goal is always to make things that are not an image slapped on fabric, but look as if they always were they way they are.

 I do wholesale and sell in a limited number of retailers at this time.
 I am also open to special requests and am happy to help out other small businesses with their screen printing needs.